- How do I take out a boat?

 When is the club open, can I sail during weekdays?

 With some restrictions, the Club is always available to members.
 Once you have been through a sailing course and informal orientation, you gain access to the Club, its property, and its fleet of boats.
 By club bylaws: sailing is only allowed during daylight hours.
+Plus any boat out sailing must have at least 1 Helm status person on board.

 If you have your weekdays off, you're welcome to come down to the Club and sail.
 Of course, it may be more difficult to find a sailing partner during the day.
 Fortunately, each summer, the Club seems to develop a network of "daytime people" who are available during the day and sail together regularly.